 How to Differentiate Between Feeling Low and Depression

 Sadness is a normal feeling.
 In fact, not to feel low when confronted with the loss of a loved one, for instance, would be a sign of something wrong.
 Like the changing of the seasons, during the ups and downs of life, it is natural to experience a range of feelings, including a variety of concurrent negative emotions.
-However, when feelings of sadness, anger, hopelessness, and lack of interest, to name a few, persist for a long period and disrupt your daily activities, then you may be dealing with a mood disorder called depression.
+However, depression as a mental disorder occurs when feelings of sadness, anger, hopelessness, and lack of interest, to name a few, persist for a long period and disrupt your daily activities.
+It might be hard to deal with depression because it is much more than a mood disorder.

-According to the WHO, depression, as a mental disorder, is common.
+According to the WHO, this mental disorder is common.
 Over 264 million people globally suffer from it.
 Often, mental health isn’t given sufficient attention and isn’t treated on par with physical wellbeing.
-This is detrimental given the scale of mental diseases and the fact that depression can, in fact, lead to suicide.
-The good news, however, is that there are ways to combat and conquer depression.
+This is detrimental given the scale of mental diseases and the fact that it can, in fact, lead to suicide.
+The good news, however, is that there are ways to combat and conquer it.
 But first, it is key to know whether you are just experiencing a low spell emotionally or whether you have clinical depression.

 Here is a short primer on depression to help you understand more about it, and take the necessary action.

 What is depression?

 It is a mood disorder that is characterised by feelings such as sadness, lack of interest, and hopelessness, which affect daily living.
 In fact, the depression definition offered by the American Psychiatric Association notes that depression negatively affects: